conchyliculture/wikipoff/README.md

 This app is an offline [Wikipedia](https://www.wikipedia.org/) reader.
 It helps any one with a few Gb of space on their android storage to be always right in arguments, whether or not they have a dataplan.

 # WARNING
-The whole app and DB building process is **heavily** french wiki oriented.
-Your mileage may vary.

 I am not:
 - an android developer